pocomane/brewed-in-the-apocalypse/bita.md

 __Ask to the protagonist__ - when you, the scenarist, are speaking and you think it is appropriate, make a question to one or more protagonist, and build on there answer in your narration.
 Ideally, you should continuously asking such question.
-You may also About the questions them self:
+About the questions them self:

 TODO : better description of "When is appropriate" !!!!